James Connolly

 It was developed under the Chicago Dirty New Media philosophy and is inspired by the international glitch, analog video, new media, and media archaeology art, theory, and preservation communities.
 It uses Kyle Evans' DIY electromagnet tutorial made for Cracked Ray Tube.

-The project was funded by a Faculty Enrichment Grant from the School of the Art Institute of Chicago that allowed me to hire Angelina Almukhametova, Emilia Vidal-Hallett, and Joshua Spelman-Hall as studio assistants.
-They are all amazing artists and made major contributions to the project.
+The project was funded by a Faculty Enrichment Grant from the School of the Art Institute of Chicago that allowed me to hire Angelina Almukhametova, Emilia Vidal-Hallett, and Joshua Spelman-Hall as studio assistants, amazing artists and made major contributions to the project.

 Warning: opening a cathode ray tube is incredibly dangerous and requires electric discharging to avoid potential lethal electrocution.
 Do not open a CRT or attempt to recreate this instrument unless you are very familiar with how to safely discharge the device, fully insulate everything you are adding to its interior, and inspect the integrity of this insulation in the future prior to plugging it in and connecting external devices to it.